Kimi-Arthur/KifaNet/src/Pimix.Apps.SubUtil/README.md

 ### 2.0
 - New way of versioning.
 - Added `subx clean` to convert files to UTF-8 with LF line ending.

+### 3.0
+- Added `subx import` to import subtitles from Sources folder to actual location.